 A non-refundable Application Fee is charged in accordance with the current fee schedule that will be included on the first bill.

 - Active and current accounts may be transferred from the current occupant to a new occupant through the Customer Service Department.
 A non-refundable application fee is charged.

-- If service is transferred from one location to another within the Service Authority’s service area, any outstanding balances from the previous location will be transferred to the new location unless another arrangement is made with the Customer Service Department.
+- If service is transferred from one location to another within the Service Authority’s service area, any outstanding balances from the previous location must be paid prior to transferring to the new location unless another arrangement is made with the Customer Service Department.

 - Property certifications that have not yet connected to services may be transferred from one owner to another by request.
 This request should be made directly to the Engineering Department in the form of a letter requesting the change that is signed by both the new owner and the previous owner.
 There is no charge for this transfer.
 This transfer ensures a more timely and efficient inspections process.

 Discontinued service is defined as a period of time in which there has been no consumption or payment activity on an account, typically due to a request to discontinue service from the account holder or service termination by the Service Authority due to non-payment.

 Service may be reinstated providing all of the following:

 - The owner pays applicable supplemental Availability Fees.

 - None of the conditions under Refusal of Service exist.